Combat (French Resistance)

-Combat was a large movement in the French Resistance created in the non-occupied zone of France during the Second World War (1939–1945).
+Combat was a large movement in the French Resistance created in the non-occupied zone of France during the World War II (1939–1945).

 Combat was one of the eight great resistance movements which constituted the Conseil national de la Résistance.

 Combat's development

 Combat, also known under its former name National Liberation Movement (MLN), was active both in the unoccupied zone in southern France and in the occupied north.

 Birth and growth

 Combat was created in August 1940 in Lyon by Henri Frenay, supported by Berty Albrecht.
 Through a system of regional heads, he spread the movement through six regions within the free zone: